 Integrating mindfulness is possible by taking your usual activities and routines and adding this sense of awareness to them.
 Mindful walking, mindful breathing, listening to the various sounds around you – even in a quiet room – mindfulness doing the dishes, cleaning, all of these can be done with a sense of focused attention.

 “The idea is not to change anything you are doing, other than noticing it,” Bartlett said.
 “This includes noticing when your mind wanders off the topic and draws you into a thought sequence.
 This will happen.
 It happens to everyone.
 When it does, gently bring yourself back to the present moment, the breath or the body.”

 Find a Path Back to Peace of Mind and Body

 While mindfulness-based cognitive therapy is typically taught face-to-face by a certified professional, during the pandemic, it is easy to learn and practice mindfulness at home.
 Bartlett shared the following recommendations to help you find inner peace and ways you can be more present so you can meet the challenges of everyday life—even during the pandemic.

 - Book: “The Mindful Way Through Depression,” written by Mark Williams, John Teasdale, Zindel Segal and Jon Kabat-Zinn

 - Find a Certified Specialist: There are a number of Banner behavioral health specialists* who practice MBCT and other cognitive behavioral therapies.
-We also offer an Intensive Outpatient Program and an 8-week mindfulness clinic.
+We also offer an Intensive Outpatient Program.
 To find a behavioral health specialist near you, visit bannerhealth.com.

 *Due to social distancing during the pandemic, many insurance companies have shifted to include coverage of virtual, or telehealth, therapy sessions.
 Contact your insurance company to check what your insurance covers.